 - eBay employs an actual help desk with live operators on duty from 5am to 10pm.
 If you have an urgent problem, your chances of resolving it quickly are very good.

-Best Websites to Sell Clothes Locally
+Best Places to Sell Clothes Online Locally

 If you’re looking to sell used clothing online without getting involved with shipping details, these next few are for you!
 No packing, shipping, and usually cash only.

 Best for: Selling every day clothes in your local area.

 How it Works: Facebook Marketplace isn’t known as the ultimate platform for selling clothes online, but it’s totally free, so if you’re selling locally, it’s worth trying.

 The FB Marketplace app makes it super easy for buyers to browse, see your item, and just tap “Is this still available”.

 The Marketplace has been merged with FB Selling Groups which enable you to target customers in specific towns.
 Selling locally may eliminate the need to ship items, but you’ll still be taking the time to meet buyers.

 Creating a listing is simple.
 Just click the Marketplace icon from the top menu, click on Sell, then upload your photos.
 Add a description and your location.
 Your exact address won’t be revealed, just a general location.
 You can then optionally add your item to any specific selling group you may be a member of.